- Originally published: May 24, 2023

 Writing down visitor management guidelines is just the first step—ensuring they are understood and followed is where the real work begins.
 Here’s how to put your policy into action effectively:

-Start by sharing the new policy with your employees.
+Start by sharing the new visitor policy PDF with your employees.
 Explain why it’s important, focusing on how it benefits them, like improving safety and reducing distractions.
 Let them know:

 - The policy now exists and why it was created.